DeadMeme5441/google-adk-extras/README.md

 ADK provides the core primitives (Runner, Session/State, MemoryService, ArtifactService, CredentialService, Agents/Tools, callbacks, Dev UI, and deployment paths).
 See the official ADK docs for concepts and APIs.

-This package focuses on three gaps common in real apps:
+This package focuses on a few gaps common in real apps:
 - Durable storage backends beyond in‑memory defaults
-- Usable credential flows (Google/GitHub/Microsoft/X OAuth2, JWT, Basic)
-- FastAPI integration that accepts your credential service without hacks
+- FastAPI integration with optional streaming (SSE/WS)

 ## Features